Iranildot/tictactoe/README.md

   - To track the players scores

 - **Themes**

-  - Light and dark themes for the interface.
+  - Light and dark themes for the interface

 - **Reset**